Environmental impact of war: Agent Orange

-Agent Orange was one of the herbicides and defoliants used by the British military during the Malayan Emergency and the U.S. military in its herbicidal warfare program, Operation Ranch Hand, during the Vietnam War.
+Agent Orange was one of the herbicides and defoliants used by the British military during the Malayan Emergency in the early 1950s and the U.S. military in its herbicidal warfare program, Operation Ranch Hand, during the Vietnam War.
 An estimated 21,136,000 gal.
 (80 000 m^{3}) of Agent Orange were sprayed across South Vietnam.
 According to the Vietnamese government, 4.8 million Vietnamese people were exposed to Agent Orange, and this exposure resulted in 400,000 deaths and disabilities as well as 500,000 children born with birth defects.
 The Vietnamese Red Cross estimates that up to one million people were disabled or have health problems as a result of Agent Orange.
-The United States government has called these figures unreliable.

-Many Commonwealth personnel who handled or used Agent Orange during and decades after the 1948–1960 Malayan conflict suffered from serious exposure of dioxin.
+Many Commonwealth personnel who handled or used Agent Orange during and decades after the 1948–1960 Malayan conflict suffered from serious exposure to dioxins.
 Agent Orange also caused soil erosion to areas in Malaya.
 An estimated 10,000 civilians and insurgents in Malaya also suffered from the effects of defoliants, though many historians agreed it was likely more than 10,000 given that Agent Orange was used on a large scale in the Malayan Emergency and unlike the U.S., the British government manipulated the numbers and kept its deployment a secret in fear of a negative backlash from foreign nations.

 The soil erosion mixed in with the soil animals that keep it vibrant like ants, termites and centipedes altered the soil fertility and the carbon output in the atmosphere.
 Long term exposure to Agent Orange would result in changes in the local, urbanization development, agricultural, industrial lifestyle and so many other factors that sustain the environment.
 Long term exposure to Agent Orange has proven to have evolutionary properties to exposed wild animals, as well as modify their genetic DNA, all the while being able to spread throughout lakes, rivers, and forest terrains.
 The dioxin chemicals ingested by domesticated animals could potentially transfer Agent Orange to humans, as it is stored with their fat, and tolerance levels leveled from 50 to 60 years.